MrRakeshRaj/MrRakeshRaj/README.md

 <p align="center">
 Leveraging responsive design to catapult Business growth.
-I vividly recall the sensations of control and power I had after executing the code I copied from a website to complete a game.
-It was curiosity that motivated me to start coding.
-I create websites using vue and react.
-Expanding my skills as a Fullstack Developer.
+I create websites using Vue and React.
+Also Expanding my skills as a Fullstack Developer.
-A business background combines with the entrepreneurial spirit can be utilized for aligning profitable goals when programming.
-Passionate about travel, the outdoors, film, exercising, meeting new people, and exploring the world.
+Digging deeper into ML & AI because its fun.
 </p>

 <p align="center">